wso2/docs-open-banking/en/docs/develop/custom-event-executor.md

        ```

 4. Save the above configurations and restart the Identity Server.
-5. Repeat steps 2 and 3 for API Manager using the `<APIM_HOME>/repository/conf/deployment.toml` file.
+5. Repeat steps 2 and 3 for API Manager using the `<APIM_HOME>/repository/conf/deployment.toml` file if you have placed the JAR file in the `<APIM_HOME>/repository/components/lib` directory in step 1.
 6. Restart the API Manager server.

 !!!note "Configuring a set of Custom Event Executors"